 Among Italians from the other 19 regions of Italy, it's fair to say Molise is considered a bit of a joke.

-Scores of Facebook groups poke fun at Italy's youngest and second smallest region after alpine Val d'Aosta, such as the cleverly titled “Molisn't: I don't believe in the existence of Molise”, which has 63,000 members.
+Scores of Facebook groups poke fun at Italy's youngest and second smallest region after alpine Val d'Aosta, such as “Molisn't: I don't believe in the existence of Molise”, which has 66,000 members.

-But the low esteem in which the rest of Italy holds the region is no reflection of its fascinating traditions, stunning landscapes and wonderfully rustic gastronomy.
+But the low esteem in which the rest of Italy holds the region is no reflection on its fascinating traditions, stunning landscapes and wonderfully rustic gastronomy.

 In fact, the region – which lies sandwiched between Abruzzo and Puglia on Italy's east coast (don't pretend you knew already) has been hard done by.